siketyan/gotask/README.md

 # ⏰ gotask

-Easy asynchronous task runner for Go, inspired by Promise API of ECMAScript and the Task API of .NET.
+Easy asynchronous task runner for Go, inspired by the Promise API of ECMAScript and the Task API of .NET.

 ## Prerequisites